 Future health care leaders also benefit greatly from the University’s partnerships with nearby medical facilities, including University Hospitals, which sits adjacent to our campus.
 Less than one mile away is Cleveland Clinic, consistently ranked among the top five hospitals in the nation.

 Less than five miles away and easily accessible by public transportation, downtown Cleveland is the headquarters of KeyBank, Eaton, Sherwin-Williams, and more and is celebrated for its world-renowned health care institutions, burgeoning culinary scene, and four professional sports teams: the Cleveland Indians, Browns, Cavaliers, and Monsters.

-The attractions of Cleveland and University Circle are just a short walk or ride away, and students can easily access all of the area’s cultural and recreational attractions via public transportation, to which undergraduates are granted unlimited access.
+The attractions of Cleveland and University Circle are just a short walk or ride away, and students can easily access all the area’s cultural and recreational attractions via public transportation, to which undergraduates are granted unlimited access.

 Cleveland, Ohio, located about midway between New York City and Chicago, is a major hub of activity in health care, biotechnology, business, and culture.
-Cleveland Clinic, rated the fourth-best hospital in the country; the Cleveland Orchestra, one of the world’s premier symphonies; and the Rock and Roll Hall of Fame and Museum are just a few of the cultural and intellectual institutions that call Cleveland home.
+Cleveland Clinic, rated the second-best hospital in the country; the Cleveland Orchestra, one of the world’s premier symphonies; and the Rock and Roll Hall of Fame and Museum are just a few of the cultural and intellectual institutions that call Cleveland home.

-Size of Campus: Case Western Reserve sits on 155 park-like acres in Cleveland’s University Circle, one of the nation’s most culturally robust communities.
+Size of Campus: Case Western Reserve sits on 550 park-like acres in Cleveland’s University Circle, one of the nation’s most culturally robust communities.

-Number of Students: Case Western Reserve is home to 4,661 undergraduate students and 5,664 graduate and professional students.
+Number of Students: Case Western Reserve is home to 6,017 undergraduate students and 6,277 graduate and professional students.

 International Student Services: Visit students.case.edu/international for more information.